Anne-Marie Trevelyan: Armed Forces

 Trevelyan is a member of the Armed Forces Parliamentary Scheme and campaigns to improve mental health services for veterans in Northumberland.

 Local issues

-In 2015 Trevelyan secured the support of life sciences minister George Freeman for pharmaceutical company Covance which had a site in her constituency.
+In 2015 Trevelyan secured the support of life sciences minister George Freeman for Covance (now Fortrea) which had a site in her constituency.

 Trevelyan campaigned for dualling the A1 road.
 In 2007 she set the Dual the A1 campaign group to raise government awareness.
 In 2014 then-Prime Minister David Cameron announced an initial £290 million investment to upgrade the road.

 Trevelyan has campaigned for improving rural broadband.
 She has also campaigned for reopening the Harbottle Surgery.

 In September 2020 she commented on the rejection of the opening of an open cast mine at Druridge Bay, a seven-mile stretch of Northumberland Coast from the seaport town of Amble to the village of Cresswell:

 Political campaign finances

 Alleged overspending

 In May 2016, it was reported that Trevelyan was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 In May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.